markchangliu/slip_box/readings/deep_residual_learning_for_image_recognition.md

 # Related Work

 * **Residual Representations**: Some existing residual representations suggest that a good reformulation or preconditioning can simplify the optimization.
-These methods include VLAD, Fisher Vector, Multigrid method, hierarchical basis preconditioning.
+These methods include *VLAD, Fisher Vector, Multigrid method, hierarchical basis preconditioning*.

-* **Short Cinnections**: Concurrent with ResNet, "highway networks" present short connections with gating functions.
+* **Short Cinnections**: Concurrent with ResNet, *"highway networks"* present short connections with gating functions.
 It has 3 drawbacks compared with ResNet:

   * The gates are data-dependent and have parameters, while ResNet's identity mapping is parameter-free.